ramicaza/pinterest-python-generated-api-client/docs/BoardsApi.md

     api_instance = boards_api.BoardsApi(api_client)
     board_id = "4" # str | Unique identifier of a board.
     bookmark = "bookmark_example" # str | Cursor used to fetch the next page of items (optional) page_size = 25 # int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 creative_types = [
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 creative_types = [
         "REGULAR",
     ] # [str] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional) ad_account_id = "4" # str | Unique identifier of an ad account. (optional)
+    pin_metrics = False # bool | Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: